pulumi/docs/reference/project.md

 ### Paths

 When your Pulumi program references resources in the local filesystem, they are always relative to the working directory.

-For example, the following code references a subfolder `app` of the working directory, that contains a `Dockerfile`:
+`cloud.Task` is a Pulumi abstraction over a Docker container.
+For example, the following code references a subfolder `app` of the working directory.
+Inside that subfolder is a Dockerfile.
+The `cloud.Task` abstraction will invoke Docker passing it that subfolder.

 ```js
 const myTask = new cloud.Task("myTask", {